kyma-project/telemetry-manager/docs/user/02-logs.md

 - Option 2: Reduce emitted logs by re-configuring the LogPipeline (for example, by applying namespace or container filters).

-- Option 3: Reduce emitted logs in your applications (for example, by changing log-level).
+- Option 3: Reduce emitted logs in your applications (for example, by changing severity level).